radionode/RN17X-Series/Cloud-Integration/thingboard.md

     if (data.interval) attributes.transmitInterval = parseFloat(data.interval);
     if (data.tags) attributes.tags = data.tags;

-    if (detectedModel && modelVars) {
+    // Process dynamic channels based on the detected model if (detectedModel && modelVars) {
         var dynamicKey;
         for (dynamicKey in data) {